Table of Contents

-By default, Kanboard use Sqlite to store its data but it’s also possible to use Postgresql.
+By default, Kanboard uses SQLite to store its data, but it’s also possible to use PostgreSQL.

 pdo_pgsql